ArthurDotSaito/async-await-lib/README.md

 is a pointer to a method that can be invoked.
 When we execute a delegate, we are invoking the method that it points to.
 (https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/)

+The `Action` is just a kind of delegate that represents a method that takes no parameters and returns void.
+Simple like this.

+## Back to SThreadPool

+Okay,so the SThreadPool is just a `while(true)` loop that will take things from the `BlockingCollection` and execute it.